tearust/t-rust/obsidian/tea-swap/README.md

 ## Time based consensus on distributed state machine (distributed ledger)

+No matter PoW or PoS, the reason for consensus in blockchain is nothing but to get the global agreement on the sequence of transactions.
+As long as every node agree on such sequence, they can execute the transaction one by one to reach exact the same ledger (we call it state machine).
+TEA uses a different approach to reach such consensus on the sequence of transactions.

+Every node in our trusted network is verified trustable remotely, and every node has integrated GPS receiver that receive acurate time signal from GPS satellites.
+No matter where the node located on the earth, they will have the same "real" and "correct" timestamp.
+The trusted hardware makes those node cannot "lie" on the timestamp.
+All the transaction from those nodes have a verifiable timestamp and signature.
+When the state maintainer (state machine) receive those transactions, no matter they receive early or late due to network lagency, the timestamps on the transaction has no change.
+Note: The timestamp indicates when the transaction was generated, not when it is received.

+For every state machine node, when receive a transaction. it will not execute immediately.
+Instead, the transaction is queued into a "conveyor" for a grace period (say  3 seconds).
+This is good for network latency because there might be some other transactions happen earlier but receive late due to network latency.
+After the grace period, we assume all transactions have been received or totally lost (we will drop even receive later).
+The transaction will be processed one by one.
+Because all state machine nodes also follow the GPS time, they sync with all other nodes without additional network sync.
+They will process the same transactions at the same sequence, so state machine (distributed ledger) will be the same all the time.

+This is the magic of Proof of Time consensus.
+Atomic clock can replace GPS in the production.

 ## Validator (state maintainer) and Gateway (hosts)

+Validators are nodes that run consensus and maintain the distributed ledger of state machines.
+We encourage only BIS members can maintain validator nodes, and every BIS member should maintain at least one node to keep the whole network secure.

+The validator doesn't have to be located inside the terrirory, they can be located on other country or rent from cloud service provider.
+The only requirement is the hardware enclave to pass the remote attestation.

+Gateways are access nodes.
+Not only accessible to BIS members, but also the commercial banks or even individuals.
+This is how they use the apps to trade / exchange CBDC.

+Gateways nodes are not regular web serviers, they also need to be specially designed hardware for remote attestation.
+It will need to generate timstamped transaction that also verifiable.

+There is no limit on the number of gateways.
+We encourage commercial banks to run their own gateways.
+It is a profitable business to run a gateway nodes.

 ## WebAssembly runtime

+The TEA Swap is a WebAssembly application.
+So it cannot run directly on bare metal hardware.
+It require a WebAssembly runtime.
+Due to the security nature of WebAssembly technology, the TEA Swap app or any other future FinTech applications can run highly secured.

+WebAssembly is not a regular virtual machine or docker.
+It has ultra high security design by default.
+Many commonly known software vunlerabilities (such as buffer overflow) are hardly exist in WebAssembly.
+Besides the hardware enclave, the WebAssebly runtime provide the second lever protection.

 ## Resilience design

+TEA infrastructure are designed fully decentralized.
+There is no single poitn of failure.
+Any validator node or gateway node can join or leave at any time as long as the minimal number alive.
+The minimal requirement is 3 validators and1 gateway.
+In real life, we should have at least one hot backup for validator and gateway.
+So the minimal requirement turns to 3+1 validator and 1+1 gateways.
+In this case, if any validator or gateway failed, the hot backup will take over smoothly.

+Normally, there will be much more nodes running to get much higher resillience.

+## Privacy design without Admin

+All code and data run inside hardware enclave.
+Then nodes communicate with other nodes, the data will be encrypted by the hardware end to end.
+No one else can sniff any meaning information.

+Admin is the main source of human involved vulunabilities happened recently.
+In TEA infrastructure there is no such a role called Admin.
+The hardware nodes manage the network on their own without human involved.
+As a owner of a node, there are only two thing to do: power on/off, and connect/disconnect to network.
+There is no back door accesible to any human including the admin.

 ## Attack prevention

+There is no 100% security in any system.
+Our design to prevent most of known threat models with a security boundary.

 ### Zero day attack

+There is no way to prevent zero day attack, but as long as we have a solution to reduce the affected nodes rate lower than 1/3, our consensus won't cause any damage.
+In the final production, we have "birth control" to limit any hardware software versions combination registration to no more than 1/3 of total nodes.
+The assumption is any zero day attack can only affect a few nodes based on the diverity of hardware and software combination.

 ### Side channel attack

+There is no way to prevent side channel attack.
+TEA infrastructure uses random select node to prevent the attackers to target profitable nodes.
+Hardware security in enclave technology makes side channel attack much harder.
+Unless the hacker can preestimate the profit of a successful attack, the profit/cost ratio is probably too low compare to other targets.

 ### DDoS attack

+The resillience design can effectively mitigate the DDoS attack.
+As long as the survival nodes more than the minimal requirement, the system can run without problem

 ## Overall safty boundary

+At any time, the good health nodes should be more than  2/3 of registered nodes.
+This is the max torlerance of attack.